Friday, December 29, 2006

-LECT: I shan't tell you if you don't move back a little.
+LECT: Shan't tell you if you don't step back a little further.
 Thank you.
 Mr. Ridley Scott directed, with the help of producer Dino de Laurentiis.

 BABE: Does Mr. Scott like heart?

-LECT: I don't think he has one.
+LECT: Don't think he has one.
 Ridley Scott is a gifted hack, able to pour his considerable visual skills on both gold and garbage alike.
-He was the unfortunate choice to do Hannibal, unfortunate because he doesn't seem to have, or seems to have lost, the ability to tell a story with clarity and coherence.
-He begins the film, for example, with a fish-market shootout where you couldn't tell who was doing what to whom, what was happening, or why--it's very confusing, the way it was shot and put together.
-I dislike confusion, little pig; I dislike it intensely.
+He was the unfortunate choice to do Hannibal, unfortunate because he doesn't seem to have or seems to have lost the ability to tell a story with clarity and coherence.
+He begins the film for example with a fish-market shootout where you couldn't tell who was doing what to whom, what was happening or why--very confusing the way it was shot and put together.
+I dislike confusion little pig; I dislike it intensely.

 More, you miss Mr. Demme's way with characters, his knack of using a telling detail or line of dialogue to reveal a person.
-Take my dear Barney, for example: in Silence, he has a scene in the hospital where he explains the rules of talking to me to Starling, gives her a warm smile, and tells her: "you'll do just fine."
-Later I thanked him for the services he's done for me, and Mr. Demme treats the quiet little moment as the culmination of years of acquaintance and respect--he is, in those few seconds in Silence, a richer, warmer human being than he is in the many minutes he enjoys in Hannibal.
+Take my dear Barney, for example: in Silence, he has a brief scene in the hospital where he explains the rules when entering my cell to Starling, gives her a warm smile and tells her: "you'll do just fine."
+Later I thanked him for the services he's done for me, and Mr. Demme treats the quiet little moment as the culmination of years of acquaintance and respect--he is in those few seconds in Silence a richer, warmer human being than he is in the many minutes he enjoys in Hannibal.
 Then there are my face-to-face interviews with Starling, which have an intimacy missing in Hannibal--Demme photographed us full on, in giant close-up, to catch every nuance and shift of emotion; Scott has us talking through cellular phones with a merry-go-around whirling behind, as if he felt that what we were saying wasn't interesting enough.
-Demme’s focus, in short, is on the human face; Scott’s seems to be on the merry-go-round.
+Demme’s focus in short is on the human face; Scott’s seems to be on the merry-go-round.

-Scott likes to pose his characters against beautiful landscapes and setting suns, and let the visual drama of the setting substitute for the missing narrative drama.
-He is careless about action sequences, unable to build any sense of suspense--Mr. Demme does a better job at creating tension with his flowing camerawork and elegant, unhurried editing.
-Scott, ultimately, is a shallow director who loves the surfaces of things; any profundity in his work comes from the script, and the script of this film comes from a novel that does not represent Mr. Harris at his best.
+Scott likes to pose his characters against beautiful landscapes and setting suns, substituting visual drama for the missing narrative drama.
+He is careless about action sequences, unable to build much suspense (Mr. Demme does a better job creating tension with his flowing camerawork and elegant, unhurried editing).
+Scott ultimately is a shallow director who loves surfaces; any profundity in his work comes from the script, and the script of this film comes from a novel that does not represent Mr. Harris at his best.

 That is it in a nutshell, little pig.
-I am perhaps not too unhappy with the my growing fame…but I am unhappy about Mr. Harris' inability to maintain the level of writing in his third novel, and extremely unhappy about this slipshod, vulgar, insulting little film they have made of that novel, all for the sake of money.
-Hence, my distress.
+I am perhaps not too unhappy with the my growing fame…but I am unhappy about Mr. Harris' inability to maintain the level of writing in his third novel, and extremely unhappy about this slipshod vulgar insulting little film they have made of the novel, all for the sake of money.
+Hence my distress.

 LECT: Aren't they, little pig?
 "Free-range rubes," I like to call them.
 Free for the picking--only I'm incapable of doing any picking at the moment.